flyrcs/Azure-Virtual-Network-with-ELK-Deployment/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly _available_, in addition to restricting _traffic_ to the network.
-Answer : available ,traffic

 - What aspect of security do load balancers protect?
-  Answer: Availability, Web Security
+  Answer: _Availability, Web Traffic, Web Security_

   What is the advantage of a jump box?
-  Answer: Automation, Security, Network Segmentation,
+  Answer: _Automation, Security, Network Segmentation, Access Control_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _data_ and system _logs_.

-- What does Filebeat watch for?_ Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- What does Filebeat watch for? _Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing._

-- What does Metricbeat record?_  Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- What does Metricbeat record? _Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash._

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.